 You may have to provide information for more than one year if the foreign country’s tax year is not the calendar year (for example, the United Kingdom).

-Ontario Credit - Part A - Amount paid for principal residence for 2014 (Form ON-BEN)
+Property tax or rent paid in Ontario - Part A - Amount paid for principal residence (Form ON-BEN)

 Rent does not include condominium fees that you paid, charges that you paid for board (for example meals, cleaning, laundry), or utility charges (for example water, electricity, parking) unless these charges are included as part of rent in your rental agreement.